In parts 1 and 2 of our Ideas for Earning Extra Money series, we researched and presented 20 money-making ideas. This week will bring the total to 30.

 If you are a resourceful individual, you can earn extra cash by doing odd jobs for other people.
 There is an almost limitless market of individuals—most of them homeowners—who have an endless supply of small jobs that they need to hire someone to perform.
 This can be a great opportunity if you are trying to supplement a regular income or if you are between jobs.
 It has the added potential benefit, if you are unemployed, of leading to a new job if you perform well and catch the eye of someone in a position to assist you.
 Tasks might include cleaning houses, weeding gardens, washing cars, shoveling snow, cleaning gutters, raking leaves, washing windows and other similar jobs.
 Most of these tasks require no special skills or training.

 You can find odd jobs by looking through classified ads and you can provide your own ad to make it easier for homeowners to find you.
 It may also be helpful to create a flyer and deliver it to homes around your neighborhood.
 Additionally, there are a number of ways to utilize the Internet to help you find customers.
-This Website has a good list of online odd job resources.

 24. Lawn Care and Snow Removal ($30-50 per job for residential customers)